slightlyoff/history_api/app_history.md

 - `sameOrigin`: a convenience boolean indicating whether the navigation is same-origin, and thus will stay in the same app history or not.
 (I.e., this is `(new URL(e.destinationEntry.url)).origin === self.origin`.)

+- `fragmentTarget`: a DOM element or null, indicating the target of the current navigation, if the current navigation is a same-document [fragment navigation](https://html.spec.whatwg.org/#scroll-to-fragid) or [scroll to text fragment navigation](https://github.com/WICG/scroll-to-text-fragment).

 - `formData`: a [`FormData`](https://developer.mozilla.org/en-US/docs/Web/API/FormData) object containing form submission data, or `null` if the navigation is not a form submission.

 Note that you can check if the navigation will be same-document via `event.destinationEntry.sameDocument`.

 In some cases, the event is cancelable via `event.preventDefault()`, which prevents the navigation from going through.
 Specifically:

-- It is cancelable for user-initiated navigations via `<a>` elements.
+- It is cancelable for user-initiated navigations via `<a>` elements, including both same-document fragment navigations and cross-document navigations.
-- It is cancelable for programmatically-initiated navigations, via mechanisms such as `location.href = ...` or `aElement.click()`.
+- It is cancelable for programmatically-initiated navigations, via mechanisms such as `location.href = ...` or `aElement.click()`, including both same-document fragment navigations and cross-document navigations.
+- It is cancelable for programmatically-initiated same-document navigations initiated via `appHistory.pushNewEntry()`, `appHistory.updateCurrentEntry()`, or their old counterparts `history.pushState()` and `history.replaceState()`.
 - It is _not_ cancelable for user-initiated navigations via browser UI, such as the URL bar or bookmarks.
 - It is _not_ cancelable for programmatically-initiated navigations originating from other windows, such as `window.open(url, "nameOfAnotherWindow")`.